Who can apply for this scholarship?

 Is there an application deadline?

-1 October is the priority application date although some degrees may be open later.
+1 October is the priority application date for Hawke’s Bay Study and 31 October is the priority application date for Gisborne study, although some degrees may be open later.

 What degrees can I study?